-- (1) The particulars required for each sponsored hospitality benefit received by a relevant person are- - (a) the source of the contribution for the travel or accommodation; and - (b) the purpose of the benefit. - (2) A person receives a sponsored hospitality benefit if- - (a) the person, other than in an official capacity- - (i) undertakes travel; or - (ii) uses accommodation; and - (b) a contribution, whether financial or non-financial, for the cost of the travel or accommodation is made by another person. - (3) However, a person does not receive a sponsored hospitality benefit if-
+- The particulars required for each sponsored hospitality benefit received by a relevant person are - the source of the contribution for the travel or (a) accommodation; and - the purpose of the benefit. (b) - (2) A person receives a sponsored hospitality benefit if- - (a) the person, other than in an official capacity - undertakes travel: or (i) - (ii) uses accommodation; and - (b) a contribution, whether financial or non-financial, for the cost of the travel or accommodation is made by another person. - However, a person does not receive a sponsored hospitality (3) henefit if-